theriddler1/b3p_birthday_announce/README.md

 4. Copy the `theriddler` folder to `root/ext/`
 5. Navigate in the ACP to `Customise -> Manage extensions`.
 6. Look for `B3P Birthday announcement Module` under the Disabled Extensions list, and click its `Enable` link.
+7. Navigate in the ACP to `Extensions -> portal modules`.
+8. In any of the center columns click the `Add button`.
+9. Select `Birthday Announcement` from the dropdown list.

 ## Uninstall